 Reach British School delivers the National Curriculum for England to students in English.
 Language proficiency in Early Years is not used as an indication for admissions.
 In Primary and Secondary, language proficiency is assessed to ensure students can access the curriculum, in order to progress to the best of their ability in our school.

 Reach British School celebrates and respects the individuality of each child.
-We will always call our multiple birth children by name and will avoid referring to them as ‘the twins’ and take care in assessing children individually, taking account that they may have different learning and development needs and that one may require specific intervention.
+We will always call our multiple birth children by name and will avoid referring to them as ‘the twins’ and take care in assessing children individually, taking into account that they may have different learning and development needs and that one may require specific intervention.
 Where possible, siblings will be placed in different classes.

 Additional Learning Requirements